BrianInGermany/BrianInGermany.github.io/_posts/2022-07-09-flowcharts_graphviz.markdown

 }
 ```
-Using subgraphs cause separate graphs to be layouted individually.
+Using subgraphs causes subgraphs to be layouted individually.
 Here is the above example as one single graph:

 <a href="/assets/flow_nosubs.dot" download="flow_noubs.dot">
   <img src="/assets/images/flow_nosubs.png" alt="flow_nosubs" width="100%">